AtilioA/wikidata-evaluation-based-on-ontologies/README.md

-# SPARQL
+# An evaluation of the Wikidata platform based on ontologies
-Algumas queries SPARQL feitas durante Iniciação Científica - 2020/2
+Some SPARQL queries and Python scripts I've written during my undergraduate research (Scientific Initiation) in 2020-2021.